vbanai/Linear_and_Logistic_Regression_Projects/README.md

 and having been scraped from Booking.com.
 This dataset contains 515,000 customer reviews and scoring of 1493 </br>
 luxury hotels across Europe.
 I tried several methods and cleaning technics to improve the predictions, and I </br>
 evaluated the models by accuracy , f-score, and precision metrics.
 I made my judgement on performances on the  </br>
-basis of the f-score as in binary classification it shows the overall health of the model the best. model and results are the followings: </br>
+basis of the f-score as in binary classification it shows the overall health of the model the best.
+Best performing models is the neural network model using 1D convolution technic when we don't preprocess the dataset.
+Worst performing model is the model and results are the followings: </br>
 </br>
 <table>